redhat-developer/service-binding-operator/CONTRIBUTING.md

 All submitted code and document changes are reviewed by the project maintainers through pull requests.

-To submit a bug fix or enmhancement, log an issue in github, create a new branch in your fork of the repo and include the issue number as a prefix in the name of the branch.
+To submit a bug fix or enhancement, log an issue in github, create a new branch in your fork of the repo and include the issue number as a prefix in the name of the branch.
 Include new tests to provide coverage for all new or changed code.
 Create a pull request when you have completed code changes.